 Most sites were within the ANZECC guideline of 0.08mg/L on at least 1 sampling occasion(Figure 13).
-Warren Road (EBN17), Muchea East (EBN10), Belhus (EBN19) and Muchea North (EBN11) exceeded the guidelines on more than one occasion.
-In general levels were significantly lower than in 2011.
-Possible causes to the reduction at some sites could be reduced stocking rates on the surrounding areas or reduction in the use of highly soluble fertilisers.
-Muchea East did record levels significantly higher then in previous years.
-Possible causes could be a breakdown in the treatment system for animal manure at the WAMIA saleyards.
-Monitoring in 2013 will provide further information on the results to see if the increased NH3 was a one off or an emerging trend.
+Sawpit Gully (EBN25), Warren Road (EBN17), Wandena North (EBN7), Lower Yalyal (EBN21), Chandala South (EBN4), Peters Rd (EBN23), Airfield Rd (EBN2) and Muchea North (EBN11) exceeded the guidelines on more than one occasion.
+In general levels were higher than in 2012.
+Possible causes to the increase at some sites could be increased stocking rates on the surrounding areas or increase in the use of highly soluble fertilisers.
+Wandena North did record levels significantly higher then in previous years.
+Possible causes could be a breakdown in the treatment system for animal manure at the WAMIA saleyards following extreme rainfall events in spring.
+Monitoring in 2014 will provide further information on the results to see if the increased NH3 was a one off or an emerging trend.
 Other Sources of this Ammonia could include agricultural fertilisers, and the decomposition of organic wastes.
-Most of these sites are situated adjacent to or near to agricultural land-uses such as cattle grazing, cropping, fertiliser storage, stock yards and horticulture.
+Most of these sites are situated adjacent to or near to agricultural land-uses such as cattle grazing, cropping, fertiliser stock vards and horticulture. storage,